meshplay/meshplay/docs/pages/installation/minikube.md

 # Out-of-cluster Installation

-Install Meshery on Docker (out-of-cluster) and connect it to your Minikube cluster.
+Install Meshplay on Docker (out-of-cluster) and connect it to your Minikube cluster.

-## Installation: Install Meshery on Docker
+## Installation: Install Meshplay on Docker

-{% capture code_content %}$ mesheryctl system start -p docker{% endcapture %}
+{% capture code_content %}$ meshplayctl system start -p docker{% endcapture %}
 {% include code.html code=code_content %}

-Configure Meshery to connect to your cluster by executing:
+Configure Meshplay to connect to your cluster by executing:

-{% capture code_content %}$ mesheryctl system config minikube{% endcapture %}
+{% capture code_content %}$ meshplayctl system config minikube{% endcapture %}
 {% include code.html code=code_content %}

-Once you have verified that all the services are up and running, Meshery UI will be accessible on your local machine on port 9081.
-Open your browser and access Meshery at [`http://localhost:9081`](http://localhost:9081).
+Once you have verified that all the services are up and running, Meshplay UI will be accessible on your local machine on port 9081.
+Open your browser and access Meshplay at [`http://localhost:9081`](http://localhost:9081).

-## Installation: Upload Config File in Meshery Web UI
+## Installation: Upload Config File in Meshplay Web UI

 - Run the below command to generate the _"config_minikube.yaml"_ file for your cluster: